 The journal is always keen to hear from leading authorities wishing to discuss potential submissions.
 Please contact the Managing Editor for further details: email@example.com or view the Information for Authors.

 Our funding model

-However, to keep the platform a free resource, from time-to-time we do collaborate and receive funding from select industry partners in the following ways and all sources of such funding are fully declared on all these materials:
+However, to keep the platform a free resource, from time to time we do collaborate and receive funding from select industry partners in the following ways; all sources of such funding are fully declared on all these materials: